SysKitTeam/docs-point/docs/governance-and-automation/security-compliance-checks/orphaned-workspaces.md

 * **Stage 2 - Resolving the task**
-  * After all members tasks are completed, a new task is created for admins or designated reviewers to take one of the following actions:
+  * After all members tasks are completed, a new task is created for admins or [designated reviewers](#designated-reviewers) to take one of the following actions:
     * **Add Owners**, by approving the suggestions made by members or deciding on an owner yourself
     * Archive the workspace
     * Delete the workspace

-:::warning
+:::info

 For more details, on **how the Ask Members task resolution looks like from the perspective of members that receive the task**, [**take a look at the Resolve Orphaned Workspaces Tasks.**](../../point-collaborators/resolve-governance-tasks/orphaned-resources.md#members-suggest-new-owners)